FlintSH/Disclone/README.md

 <h2 align="center">Disclone - Fine-tune OpenAI models with your Discord chat history</h2>

-## As of June 2nd, 2025, this script no longer works, will fix.

 Disclone is a little script I made that helps you create a fine-tuning dataset for OpenAI models based on Discord chat logs.

 It allows you to generate an AI version of a specific Discord user by processing their chat messages into a JSONL file that can be plugged into OpenAI's fine-tuning API.